macwindow10/rag_chatbot_sqlserver_ollama/README.md

 # 🤖 RAG Chatbot over SQL Server using Ollama & ChromaDB

-This project implements a Retrieval-Augmented Generation (RAG) chatbot that answers questions about people and events stored in a SQL Server database.
+This project is a Retrieval-Augmented Generation (RAG) chatbot that answers questions about people and events stored in a SQL Server database.
+It uses Ollama for local LLM and embedding models, and ChromaDB for fast vector search, enabling natural language queries over structured data with privacy protection for sensitive information.

 <img src="images/RAG_Chatbot_over_SQLServer_using_Ollama_ChromaDB.png" alt="Workflow" style="width:50%; height:auto;">